Share this article

 • Proof of funds for the duration of your trip

-• The pet/house owner’s name, address and contact details
+• The pet/house owner’s name, address and contact details.
+This can be found in your Welcome Guide.

 • Proof of the correct vaccinations/malaria medication for the country you’re visiting